Ageing of Australia

-Australia has an aging demographic.
+Australia has an ageing demographic.
 The proportion of the Australian population aged 65 and over was 15% in 2017, a trend which is expected to continue to grow.
 It is estimated that by 2057 older people will account for 22% of the Australian population which translates to 8.8 million people.
 This increase in elderly population is due to what is known as The Australian Baby Boom (years 1946 to 1965).
 This period refers to the post-war era in which total fertility rates (TFR) were approximately 3.0, resulting in 4.19 million births recorded.
 This number exceeded the number of births in Australia from the previous 20 years in which there were 1.63 million births, and the proceeding 20 years in when 2.56 million births were recorded.
 The baby boom children will be celebrating their 65th birthday between 2011 and 2030, the age which is referred to as elderly.

-Owing to this aging Australian demographic trend, Australia's economy, social engagement and workforce are all affected; respectively.
+Owing to this ageing Australian demographic trend, Australia's economy, social engagement and workforce are all affected; respectively.

-Aging dynamics
+Ageing dynamics

 Median age

-The median age of Australians has also accordingly increased with the aging population trend.
+The median age of Australians has also accordingly increased with the ageing population trend.
 The median age of the Australian population 20 years ago was 34, today this has increased to 37; demonstrating a 4-year rise.
 Of all the Australian states and territories, Tasmania has had the largest upsurge in median age increasing to 42 years in 2016, a seven-year increase since 1996.